heloflier/frontend-sample/README.md

 ### Table
 - Display the user's first name, last name, and email address in each column.
 - Clicking the user's email will open an email client.
-- The table header should show which column is currently sorted by, and direction.

 ## Step 2